Chick-lit Heroine: Her Profile

 Being of the moment, the chick-lit heroine with fashion sense has certainly read enough articles in Cosmo to know what’s up with the dating scene.
-The one with a fairy godmother is likely to hear wise advice on how to behave as she is being dressed for the Big Date, because the fairy godmother will have read those articles.
-Two pieces of advice come easily to mind for the chick-lit heroine:
+The one with a fairy godmother is likely to hear wise advice on how to behave as she is being dressed for the Big Date.
+For sure, the fairy godmother has read those Cosmo articles.

-#1.
-Don’t talk about your ex, especially when you’re seated across the table from a hunky guy you would have thought was out of your league but who has, nevertheless, taken an interest in you.
+This piece of advice is especially pertinent when you’re seated across the table from your date.
+Oh, and he’s a hunky guy you would have thought was out of your league but who has, nevertheless, taken an interest in you.

 #2.
 Don’t get sloppy drunk.

 Now let’s say a woman violates both rules on the first date.
 In the real world, she’s unlikely to be asked out on a second date.
 She’s more likely to appear as a horror story in a GQ article entitled “Crash-and-Burn First Dates.”
-Only in chick-lit heroine land – not always but sometimes – will her bitter, if brief, references to her ex be overlooked and her inebriated state perceived as spontaneous, adorable, or even not her own fault.
+Only in chick-lit heroine land – not always but sometimes – will her bitter, if brief, references to her ex be overlooked and her inebriated state be perceived as spontaneous, adorable, or even not her own fault.

 I get that chick-lit is like eating the most divine no-calorie chocolate ice cream.
 It’s yummy to lap up the story of a likable heroine who indulges in bad dating behavior and still gets her HEA.
 I guess I like ice cream with hot fudge sauce, that is, when the heroine behaves in way to justify her HEA in a modern real-world sort of way.